datastax/python-driver/benchmarks/README.md

 > performance and are instead to be used as relative results to compare the
 > different request methods.
 >
-> All tests were done on a local laptop running Cassandra 3.11.2 on OS X.
+> All tests were done on a single node within AWS running Cassandra 3.11.3 on
+> an `m5.4xlarge` instance.

 # Write Throughputs